simyoungjun/QR-VC-DEMO/index.md

 | --- | --- | --- | --- | --- | --- |

-### DEMO ( Seen Source and Target, both of them are random sampled, and converted by only one utterance)
+### DEMO 2.
+(LibriTTS Unseen Source and Target, both of them are random sampled, and converted by only one utterance)

 | **Source** | **Target** | **Ours Converted** | **FreeVC** | **YourTTS** | **VQMIVC** |
 | :--- | :--- | :--- | :--- | :--- | :--- |